Savolae/catbox/README.md

-Unofficial command line tool for using [catbox.moe](https://catbox.moe)'s API
+Unofficial command line tool and library for using [catbox.moe](https://catbox.moe)'s API

 # Usage

 Use `catbox --help` to see usage.

 Catbox has the following commands:
-- upload: Upload to Catbox.
+- upload: Upload a file or URL to Catbox.
 - delete: Delete files
 - album: Album commands
 - litter: Upload a temporary file to Litterbox.

+If user hash is not given for `upload`, the files will be uploaded anonymously.
+Deleting files requires that user hash was given.

 The `album` subcommand has additional subcommands:
 - create: Create a new album